Back

 Program Description

-The program has two separate tracks, one with a focus on the developmental approach to understanding mental illness, and the other with a focus on substance use and mental illness.
+The program has two separate tracks, one with a focus on the developmental approach to understanding mental illness and the other with a focus on substance use and mental illness.
 Applicants may only apply to one Track.
-The program offers every intern a standardized core training experience as well as the ability to customize training through selection of three four-month rotations that focus on a variety of clinical populations in various treatment settings.
+The program offers every intern a standardized core training experience as well as the ability to customize training through the selection of three four-month rotations that focus on a variety of clinical populations in various treatment settings.

-Our Developmental Track interns have year-long responsibilities in an outpatient child psychiatry clinic, the On Track early psychosis program, and Erie County Medical Center’s psychiatric inpatient program.
-Our Substance Use Track interns have year-long responsibilities in Inpatient Withdrawal and Stabilization, Outpatient Substance Use Treatment services, and a third site to be chosen in collaboration with the Training Director.
-In addition to the year-long core program, interns individualize their training through choice among other rotations, which change every four months.
+Our Developmental Track interns have year-long responsibilities in an outpatient Child Psychiatry Clinic, the outpatient On Track early psychosis program, and ECMC’s psychiatric adult inpatient program.
+Our Substance Use Track interns have year-long responsibilities in Inpatient Withdrawal and Stabilization, Outpatient Substance Use Treatment services, and ECMC’s psychiatric adult inpatient program.

 Internship Training Opportunities